Senior Manager, Communications and Strategy, U.S. Chamber of Commerce

 - North Carolina

 - South Carolina

 More State-by-State Workforce Analysis

 There is a national worker shortage affecting the nation, and many states are feeling the impact.
 The vast majority of states have more job openings today than it had before the pandemic, while labor force participation remains below pre-pandemic levels.

-Oregon, Illinois, Alaska, Oklahoma, Utah and New Jersey are the only states that have a higher percentage of their labor force working than before the pandemic.
+Alaska, Arizona, Florida, Illinois, New Jersey, New York, North Dakota, Oklahoma, Oregon, Texas, Utah, and Virginia are the only states that have a higher percentage of their labor force working than before the pandemic.
 The vast majority have seen their labor forces shrink because of early retirements, increased savings, less immigration, among other factors.

 The U.S. Chamber and U.S. Chamber Foundation are helping employers discover and develop talent through the America Works Initiative.
-For more information, contact Jenna Shrove at firstname.lastname@example.org.
+For more information, contact Stephanie Ferguson at firstname.lastname@example.org.

 About the authors

 Lindsay is a senior manager on the communications and strategy team.
 She previously worked as a writer and editor at U.S. News and World Report.

 Stephanie Ferguson is the Director of Global Employment Policy and Special Initiatives.
 Her work on the labor shortage has been cited in the Wall Street Journal, Washington Post, and Associated Press.